praveenjayakody/koheda-web/README.md

 # la-react
 * A React frontend for la-server

+## Google Sign In
+* When inlcuding authorized javascript origins when creating the client ID, make sure to include URIs with the www prefix as well as without
+    + Seemingly, Google considers __www.example.com__ and __example.com__ as two different origins
+* Refer the homepage __.htaccess__ file for more info on how to structure HTTPS redirection without disrupting Google Sign In

 ## Environment files

 * .env.development sets the environment variables for `yarn start`